-Top 5 3rd Quarter Trades of Fo - GuruFocus.com
+Top 5 3rd Quarter Trades of FO - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Dow Jones Industrial Average ETF has a price-earnings ratio of 9999.00 and a price-book ratio of 3.40.
+In terms of valuation, Schwab Fundamental International Large Company Index ETF has a price-earnings ratio of 8.64 and a price-book ratio of 0.98.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.